open-data/opengov/html/modules/contrib/search_api_solr/INSTALL.md

 unzip config.zip -d $SOLR/server/solr/$CORE/conf
 ```

-NOTE: If you use the "Multilingual Solr" backend you have to repeat steps 2 and
-3 every time you add a new language to your Drupal instance!
+NOTE: You have to repeat steps 2 and 3 every time you add a new language to your

-NOTE: It's important that the Solr server runs with the right config files for
-a backend.
-Don't switch between Solr Backends without adjusting the config
-files!
+Drupal instance or add a custom Solr Field Type!
+The UI should inform you about
+that.

 NOTE: There's file called `solrcore.properties` within the set of generated
 config files.
 If you need to fine tune some setting you should do it within this